Who is Dan Rose? Meet Love Island’s Casa Amor contestant with his eyes on Amber

 Dan Rose is an idiot.
 No, that’s not us just being harsh, that’s his own admission.

-His idiocy is what makes him think he’ll get on with Tommy in the villa, as he explained in the most back-handed way.
+His idiocy is what made him think he’d get on with Tommy in the villa, as he explained in the most back-handed way.

 “I think Tommy is very much like me, I’m a bit of an idiot too,” he said.
 “Anton seems a bit of a clown as well so I think we’d get on.”

-Also like Tommy, Dan’s silly nature is what will make him so likeable – or so he thinks.
+Also like Tommy, Dan’s silly nature is what makes him so likeable – or so he thinks.

 “I’m a cheeky lad, I’m confident and I reckon I’ve got the gift of the gab,” he said.